-The last elections took place in May 2011 and the fees and disbursements are determined by the Returning Officer under delegated powers.
+The last elections took place in May 2015 and the fees and disbursements are determined by the Returning Officer under delegated powers.
 The schedule is reviewed annually and published on the web site with the majority of fees being determined by the number of wards or parishes contested and the number of registered postal voters.
+The next Borough elections will be held in May 2019.